-After all, a primitive form of breaststroke was the very first movement performed by a human being to move forward through the water.
+Did you know that a primitive form of breaststroke is believed to be the very first movement performed by a human being to move forward through the water?

 It takes an incredible amount of energy to swim the breaststroke (approximately 500 kcal/h for women and 700 kcal/h for men), so it is extremely important to perfect your technique to make your swim stroke as economical as possible.

 Your breaststroke drills are the opportune time to get your technique right so that you’re not practicing a bad habit.
 Here are some breaststroke technique enhancers for an even stronger stroke.

 When racing any event that requires more than one pool-length, the flip turn can make or break your podium position.
 Remember that your push off is the quickest part of your race.